What’s up everyone?

 Every surgery that involves the nerves of the spine has the potential to do serious long term harm.

-Get the you need.
-Stretching
+2. Get the Stretching you need.

 While it may seem counter intuitive, the best sciatic treatment is not bed rest, but exercise.